 When my older daughter started school, the sack of art works fell apart.
 Competition after competition, that you don’t know which one to choose, and you would like all of them 😁.
 This time, the competition was about creating a lapbook about the school’s patron, Maria Sklodowska-Curie.
 Lapbook is a new form of expression that I have not dealt with at school, so I had to dig the internet to educate myself how to make a lapbook.
+Additionally I prepared some lapbook templates that you can download.
 Again, the most difficult thing was to give the initiative to my daughter 😉

 If you are most interested in downloadable templates please check here.